AnaBoca/AnaBoca/README.md

 ### DEVELOPER && POET

 - 🌱 I have a Masters of Fine Arts in Creative Writing with an emphasis in poetry.
 - 🥅 2021 Goals: I want to competently use Angular, React, and Vue.
-I am currently learning TypeScript so that I can learn Angular.
+I already know how to use React somewhat competently and am currently learning Angular.
 - ⚡ Fun Fact: I'll get the job eventually.

 ### CONNECT WITH ME